lichenran1234/load-test/README.md

-# How to Load Test Databricks Model Serving Endpoints Using Locust
+# How to Load Test Databricks Model Serving Endpoints

+## Load Testing using Databricks Notebook (no setup needed)
+This [notebook](/db_load_testing_notebook/Databricks%20Model%20Serving%20Load%20Testing.py) provides a convenient way to load test your serving endpoints and obtain insights into workload size, QPS, and latency.
+By using the out-of-the-box setup, you can quickly get started with load testing without any additional setup.
+This notebook is recommended for low to mid QPS goals.
+If you have a QPS goal greater than 2k, we recommend following the rest of this tutorial to set up Locust.

+## Load Testing using Locust
 Load testing [Databricks Model Serving](https://docs.databricks.com/machine-learning/model-serving/index.html) endpoints is an important step before moving the endpoint to production.
 A load test verfies the latency meets your requirements, helps you estimate costs, and determines expected throughput and concurrency.

 This repository demonstrates how to load test a Databricks Model Serving endpoint using the open source load testing tool [locust.io](https://locust.io/).